 - Green Beans.
 Fresh green beans are preferable, but frozen will do in a pinch.

 - Broth.
-Chicken or veggie broth may be used.
+Chicken broth or veggie broth may be used.
 You can make your own low fodmap broth or use store bought.
-Be sure to look for brands that do not contain garlic & onion if you are extra sensitive.
+Be sure to look for brands that do not contain garlic & onion if you are extra sensitive like these great low fodmap certified chicken and veggie broths from Gourmend.
+Use code PDL15 to save 15% off of your first order!

 - Infused Olive Oils.
 You will need garlic infused olive oil to make this green bean casserole.
 If you really miss onions & the flavor, I recommend also using shallot infused olive oil.